League table

 Everything you need to know about scholarships and bursaries at Birmingham City University

-Students from low-income households who enrol via the Accelerate partnership can qualify for a £1,000 scholarship in three instalments in the first year.
+Students from low-income households who enrol via the Accelerate programme can qualify for a £1,000 scholarship in the first year.
 Applicants who arrive with 144 Ucas points or more can qualify for a High Achievers’ Scholarship worth £1,000.

 Performance